 b.
-1968, United States — Linux Foundation Fellow; ext4 maintainer; author of `e2fsprogs`, `tune2fs`, `kerberos`
+1968, United States · Linux Foundation Fellow; ext4 maintainer; author of `e2fsprogs`, `tune2fs`, `kerberos`

 Also known as: Ts'o, tytso

-Theodore "Ted" Ts'o was the first North American kernel developer — he wrote the code that connected an MIT modem pool to the internet in 1991 so that students could download Linux.
-Since then he has been one of the most prolific kernel contributors, best known as the long-standing maintainer of the ext2, ext3, and ext4 filesystems, which have stored the data of most Linux systems since the mid-1990s.
+Theodore "Ted" Ts'o was the first North American Linux kernel developer.
+He wrote the code that connected an MIT modem pool to the internet in 1991 so students could download Linux, and has been one of the most prolific kernel contributors since.

 Video